⚠️ We are currently updating our 2021/22 tax guidance across the website

 What is directly-contracted childcare?

 Directly-contracted childcare is where your employer sets up an arrangement with a childcare provider on your behalf and pays the costs directly.
-If your employer offers directly-contracted childcare on top of your normal pay, there is no income tax or National Insurance to pay on the benefit, if its value is within a set limit and certain other conditions are met.
-Your employer will save the National Insurance that they would normally pay on provision of a benefit.
-Where the benefit exceeds the limit, income tax and National Insurance are payable on the excess
+If your employer offers directly-contracted childcare on top of your normal pay there is no income tax or National Insurance to pay on the benefit if its value is within a set limit and certain other conditions are met.
+Your employer will save the National Insurance that they would normally pay on provision of a benefit (ie the benefit is the childcare).
+Where the benefit exceeds the limit, income tax and National Insurance are payable on the excess.

-The rest of this section covers childcare vouchers, but the rules described also apply to directly contracted childcare.
+The rest of this section covers childcare vouchers, but the rules described also apply to directly-contracted childcare.
+Carry on reading the next page Who can claim vouchers?.